routingblog/arbitration/content/docs/references.md

     {{< /details >}}
 1. Reginald Alleyne.
 (2003).
 Arbitrators’ Fees: The Dagger in the Heart of Mandatory Arbitration for Statutory Discrimination Claims.
 6.
 1. Deepak Gupta & Lina Khan.
 (2017).
 Arbitration as Wealth Transfer.
 Policy Review, 35, 499–520.
+1. Harry C. Katz, David Sherwyn, & Paul Wagner.
+(2023).
+Congress Was Wrong: Arbitration Is More Plaintiff-Friendly than Litigation, and We Can Make It Even More Just.
+ABA Journal of Labor and Employment Law, 37, 309. https://www.americanbar.org/content/dam/aba/publications/aba_journal_of_labor_employment_law/v37/number-3/jlel-vol37-no3-3.pdf

+    This is one of the stronger "pro-arbitration" notes.
+Even so, it proposes some radical reforms and does not defend the current system.

 ## Position Papers or Private Groups